HSLdevcom/digitransit-site/src/pages/en/index.md

 ---
-headerText: "The next generation journey planner in the making.
+headerText: "The next generation journey planner.
 Contribute and leave your mark!"
 isFront: true
 panels:
   - title: For users